The Dalai Lama’s Cat: Buddhist compassion in action

 Hence the novels which I so enjoy writing: The Dalai Lama’s Cat series, thrillers like The Magician of Lhasa, and most recently Instant Karma: The day it happened.
 I believe that fiction is an ideal medium to engage readers’ hearts and imaginations as well as their intellects.
 What’s more, storytelling is part of a long tradition of spiritual teaching, where inner, subtle process become easier to understand when externalised in metaphors and parables.

-Since 2015, I have been returning home to Africa with groups on Mindful Safaris, combining my love of animals, meditation and the extraordinary natural vistas of my homeland, including Victoria Falls.
+Since 2015, I have been returning home to Africa leading groups on Mindful Safaris, that combine my love of animals, meditation and the extraordinary natural vistas of my homeland, including Victoria Falls.

-In circling back to where I started, the fundraising I am able to do through Substack helps contribute to the animal rescue charities back home, as well as the wonderful Buddhist charities in the Himalayas, who make every dollar we give them stretch a very long way.
+In circling back to where I started, the fundraising I am able to do through Substack helps contribute to very vulnerable animals and people back home, through charities who make every dollar we give them stretch a very long way.

 If you’d dearly love to become a paid subscriber but can’t afford to, please email me at: safari@davidmichie.com